-- 40. (1) Council may make regulations it considers necessary or advisable for purpose under this Law. - (2) For certainty, the powers of Council under subsection (1) include the power to make regulations: - (a) prescribing the form of a compliance notice and ticket and any other forms or documents necessary or advisable for the purposes of this Law; - (3) Subsection (2) does not restrict Council from approving matters listed in that subsection by Resolution.
+- 40. (1) Council may make regulations it considers necessary or advisable for the purposes of this Law. - (2) For certainty, the powers of Council under subsection (1) include the power to make regulations prescribing the form of a compliance notice and ticket and any other forms or documents necessary or advisable for the purposes of this Law. - (3) Subsection (2) does not restrict Council from approving matters identified in that subsection by Resolution.

-PART 11- AMENDMENTS
+PART 12- AMENDMENTS